Conviction Eludes Emerging-Market Rebound as Pain Points Remain

 Just don’t go all in yet.

-Key gauges of emerging-market equities, currencies and bonds rose in the five days through Friday following their best quarter since 2020.
+Key gauges of emerging-market equities, currencies and bonds rose in the five days through last Friday following their best quarter since 2020.
 But there were some serious pockets of stress: Egypt’s latest devaluation signaled a fresh bout of volatility for the currency, while the Turkish lira reached an all-time low.
-The rand also slumped as South Africa’s governing party pushed for a broader central bank mandate.
+The rand also slumped and in Brazil, suporters of former president Jair Bolsonaro stormed the naiton’s capital on Sunday, challenging the new leadership of President Luiz Inacio Lula da Silva.

 Brendan McKenna, a New York-based emerging-markets economist and foreign-exchange strategist at Wells Fargo Securities, is a believer in the asset class’s potential to outperform this year.
 The ability to tolerate pain in the short term however, is needed.
 The best approach is to be “tactical and selective” he said.